nih-cfde/announcements/2022/2022-07-18-announcements.md

 #### Content Registry Update

-We are also pleased to announce that the first public release of the content registry is imminent!
-The registry hosts annotations on gene, anatomy, compound, and disease portal pages.
+We are also pleased to announce that the first public release of the content registry is live for gene pages!
+The registry can host annotations on gene, anatomy, compound, and disease portal pages.

 An example annotation is here: https://app.nih-cfde.org/chaise/record/#1/CFDE:gene/nid=1